 What to do: Clarify what you want to achieve globally and through testing improvement.
 Faster expand your market share than your competitors?
 Then, your testing targets might lie in faster releases and wider coverage.

-Why it matters: Clarity is the foundation.
-So is the alignment with the business needs.
+Why it matters: Clarity is the foundation of successful AI in quality assurance, especially when aligning testing goals with product velocity.
 Many studies across the globe prove that strategic alignment improves overall company performance.

-Hands-on tip: Start off from your pain points.
+Hands-on tip: When adopting AI for QA testing, it's often more effective to define goals around pain points rather than abstract improvements.
 Many business owners think that the desire for achievement is weaker than the fear of pain.
 So, maybe it makes sense to set goals from the POV of avoiding pain.
 Prioritize objectives based on pain points.
 If long regression cycles delay releases, focus on automated test execution.
 If defect leakage is high, invest in AI-driven defect prediction.

 3. Choose the right AI QA tool